joelcw/joelcw.github.io/_posts/2014-03-22-hang-together.md

 I've come up with three possible directions for a new movement to do this, which I outline below.
 At the moment, the third option seems to me to be the most feasible in the short term, but I would like to hear your opinions (via Twitter [@quakerscientist](https://twitter.com/quakerscientist)).

-If a number of people get interested in one of the options I outline below, I'd like to set up a board of trustees to run the project involving representatives from each of the stigmatised groups.
+If a number of people get interested in one of the options I outline below, I'd like to set up a board of trustees to run the project involving representatives from each of the stigmatized groups.
 Personally, I'm a recovered alcoholic, so that's the only community I can speak for or about out of personal experience (see my last post for a little more discussion of that issue).
 I also come into this through having close friends or family who are in the other categories, but I would *never*, ever, ever, presume to speak for an oppressed group which I am not a member of.

 ##Clam or Cod